raftco/wp-prelaunchr/readme.txt

 We cannot offer support directly for free but if you'd like paid support or to provide a donation we can work something out.

-If you spot a bug or want to contribute some code, you can of course log it on [Github](https://github.com/raftco/wp-prelaunchr) instead where I can act upon it more efficiently.
+If you spot a bug or want to contribute some code, you can of course log it on [Github](https://github.com/raftco/wp-prelaunchr) instead where we can act upon it more efficiently.

 If you want help with a customisation, please hire a developer!